Office of Gift Administration, Compliance and Advancement Services

 Endowment Administration, Compliance and Advancement Services

 A fourth-generation Austinite, Ms. Jackson has spent her professional career and personal life in service to Central Texas-based companies and community organizations.
-Ms. Jackson has served on the has served on the boards of The Junior League of Austin (President and Sustaining President), The Women’s Symphony League, Helping Hand Home for Children, Paramount Theatre, American Lung Association and other organizations.
+Ms. Jackson has served on the boards of The Junior League of Austin (President and Sustaining President), The Women’s Symphony League, Helping Hand Home for Children, Paramount Theatre, American Lung Association and other organizations.
 She was appointed to the Governor’s Commission for Women and currently serves on the board of the Beacon State Fund which supports the commission.

 Ms. Jackson received a bachelor of science degree in advertising from The University of Texas at Austin.